SamLaw2198/the_american_wars/source/josh_oconnor/civil_war_3.rst

 merchant ships at sea.

-The confederates navy luck turned after they captured a northern naval base in Virginia.
+The confederate's navy luck turned after they captured a northern naval base in Virginia.
 The *Merrimack* was one of the ships at port when the Confederates took control.
-In order to outgun the Northern navy they converted the *Merrimack* into an ironclad ship and renamed it *Virginia*.
+In order to outgun the Northern navy, they converted the *Merrimack* into an ironclad ship and renamed it *Virginia*.
 An ironclad ship is a ship with iron on the outside of the hull to prevent damage from cannon fire.